MicrosoftDocs/winrt-api/windows.gaming.input.preview/legacygipgamecontrollerprovider.md

 ## -description

-Exposes a set of properties and functionality for administering gaming accessories, such as gamepads and headsets, that use the GIP protocol.
+Exposes a set of properties and functionality for administering gaming accessories, such as gamepads and headsets, that use the GIP (Gaming Input Protocol) protocol.

 > [!IMPORTANT]
 > Access to this class requires declaring the xboxAccessoryManagement capability